 Most people find the karate belt ranking system a bit confusing because there are many different styles and forms.
 You may wonder, how the karate belt system actually works.
 Does it vary between different karate styles?
 Or how long does it take to progress from one belt to the other?

-The origin of karate belt ranks comes from Judo.
-There are nine different colored belts in the karate ranking system that most karate schools follow.
-The colors of karate belts start from white, yellow, orange, green, blue, purple, red (*not in all styles), brown, black.
+White, yellow, orange, green, blue, purple, red (in some karate styles), brown, and black are the most common colors in the karate belt ranking system.
 Upon black belt, there are 10 dan ranks that go from the 1st dan belt to the 10th dan black belt, which is the highest rank in karate.

 Keep reading this article to learn more about the karate belt ranking system and its unique features.